a-kr/dftp/README.md

 Returned filenames start with "/" and are relative to the root directory of the distributed file system.

+## Peer discovery

+`dftp` supports automatic peer discovery via multicast, and manual discovery using `POST /join/` HTTP requests.

+Multicast discovery is enabled by default.
+Each node periodically (every minute) announces its name, management API address:port, and cluster name.
+When a node receives such announcement from a previously-unmet peer, the node _greets_ the peer (`POST /cluster/ request to peer's management API, which is detailed below).

+Multicast address and port can be specified with `--multicast-discovery-addr` command line option.
+If for some reason you need to operate multiple separate clusters on the same address and port, you must specify a different `--cluster-name` for each cluster.

+Multicast is not used for anything other than peer discovery.

 ## Internal cluster communication

 Peer to peer communication happens over HTTP on port `:7041`.